OutThere

 OutThere magazine is a luxury travel magazine and an independent media brand, founded in 2010 by Uwern Jong and Martin Perry.
 OutThere's content is distributed across a number of platforms, primarily its quarterly printed magazine and also on its website and social channels.

 Content and distribution

-OutThere is published quarterly by Out There Publishing in the United Kingdom and includes luxury travel reviews, news, features and style.
-OutThere is also online.
-Its content is rooted in "diversity, discovery and discernment."
+OutThere is published quarterly in the United Kingdom by Out There Publishing, and includes luxury travel reviews, news, features and style.
+OutThere is also available online.
+It describes its content as rooted in "diversity, discovery and discernment".

-The magazine is considered an "essential resource for LGBTQ+ travellers" and as a publisher, a "material player in the advancement of LGBTQ rights".
-It was billed by the Gordon Institute of Business Science as a "leading luxury and experiential travel magazine for gay men."
+OutThere is a media-partner and member of the International LGBTQ+ Travel Association (IGLTA), the global travel trade association for LGBTQ+ tourism.
+The magazine's Editor-in-Chief, Uwern Jong, serves on the IGLTA board.